Natural Tools Can Stop New Aches, Chronic Pain

 Another tool in our fight against pain is any movement or some form of exercise.
 Essential for us all, it's particularly a good tool to consider for ongoing pain, because even simple movement can lessen the aches and stiffness that you might face.

 Developing your own stretching routine, walking outdoors, warm water exercises and Tai Chi, which can even be done in a sitting position, all are easily approached, even if you have been less active for many years.
-We help a lot of folks get into yoga as beginners, and in some cases, that help with pain and even gets them limber enough to consider more vigorous exercise, over time.
+We help a lot of folks get into mind-body exercises as beginners, and in some cases, that help with pain and even gets them limber enough to consider more vigorous exercise, over time.
 You and I both know that many medical studies show the proof: the numerous benefits of exercise can fight a host of different symptoms, including pain.

 Relaxing Isn't Just For Stress